IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

   // Do something with "collectibleType" and "price".
 }

-// Or, if you just need the collectible type, you would use the "keys()" method for (const collectibleType of Object.keys(collectiblePrices)) {
+// Or, if you just need the collectible type, you would use the "keys()" method. for (const collectibleType of Object.keys(collectiblePrices)) {
   // Do something with "collectibleType".
 }

-// Or, if you just need the price, you would use the "values()" method for (const price of Object.values(collectiblePrices)) {
+// Or, if you just need the price, you would use the "values()" method. for (const price of Object.values(collectiblePrices)) {
   // Do something with "price".
 }